Airdate: 14 February 1991.

 Review: Well, this was a rather mild series opener.
 Not that it’s bad at all- in fact, it has a cute story and decent humor.
 However, it does come off as weaker than the rest of the series.

 There are no glaring flaws in this episode.
 Cat’s first meeting with Camille is pretty smegging hilarious.
 Lister’s conversation with Camille is pretty funny.
-The Casablanca send up is pretty funny. (“We’ll always have Parrots.”
+The Casablanca send-up is pretty funny. (“We’ll always have Parrots.”
 It makes more sense in context.)
 Kryten gets some damn good character development.
 And “It’s a Banana” and “Smee Hee” are quite funny.

 If there are ANY flaws in this episode, it’s a minor inconsistency.
 Why could Kryten lie about Silicon Heaven to Hudzen 10 in “The Last Day”, and yet not be able to lie in this episode?
 However, Red Dwarf does not rely on continuity as much as shows like Doctor Who and Star Trek so this can be forgiven.

-The biggest problem with this episode is that it’s overall not very rememberable.
+The biggest problem with this episode is that it’s overall not very quotable.
 After all, outside of “It’s a banana” and “Smee Heee”, what else is well known about this episode in the fanbase?

 Overall, it’s a pretty cute, though unremarkable, episode, made even cuter by the fact that it aired on Valentine’s Day (although that was because of the Persian Gulf War pushing back “Dimension Jump”).

 Favorite Scene: The Cat meeting Camille, who, in the Cat’s eyes, looks like the Cat!
 Cat puts it best: “Damn my vanity!”